The Best Luxury Small Group Tour of Southeast Asia

 (Overnight – Sofitel Legend Metropole Hanoi)

+Water Puppetry.
+In the early evening comes a fascinating performance of Water Puppetry, where Easy Tours guests will enjoy preferred seating.
 The Thang Long Puppet Theatre is Hanoi’s most famous because of the quality of the performers, and it is located on the banks of Hoan Kiem Lake, across from Ngoc Son Temple.
 This art form, which is unique to North Vietnam, originated in the 11th century.
-The combination of indigenous music, small fireworks, and the colorful wooden performers, as well as the accomplished musicians visible in the gallery, makes this spectacle a great introduction to North Vietnamese cultural entertainment.
+The combination of indigenous music, small fireworks, and the colorful wooden performers, as well as the accomplished musicians visible in the gallery, makes this spectacle a great introduction to North Vietnamese culture.

 (Overnight – Sofitel Legend Metropole Hanoi)

-Day 4: Hanoi – Ha Long Bay.
-(Breakfast, Lunch and Dinner) Check-out from your hotel in the morning, and then you are driven to an island off the coast of Ha Long.
-A new highway has now cut the driving time from about 3:45 minutes each way to about 2 hours 15 minutes.
+Drive to Ha Long - Start Cruise.
+Check-out from your hotel in the morning, and then you are driven to an island off the coast of Ha Long.
 Upon your arrival you will join your fellow cruise travelers in a reception area where refreshments will be served.
 After a while you will be assisted in boarding your top-ranked luxury vessel.
-This is one of the newest cruisers on the bay and you will be in a beautiful balcony cabin on the upper deck which offers wonderful views.
+This is one of the newer cruisers on the bay and you will be in a beautiful balcony cabin on the upper deck with wonderful views.

 Halong Bay Arial View